Course Fee Request Form

 The University of Iowa defines a course fee as a charge applied at the course level for consumable expenses directly related to the student’s participation in a course.
 A course fee should be based on plausible estimates of the anticipated costs or previous records of actual costs and should be kept as low as possible.

 Students are expected to pay directly for the cost of supplemental written materials, such as supplemental readings, if they are to have ownership of the materials.
 The costs of supplemental written materials will not be assessed through the course fee system.
-If the department does not wish to cover the costs of such materials, the materials should be sold to the students through the University Bookstore or other local distributors.
+If the department does not wish to cover the costs of such materials, the materials should be sold to the students through the Iowa Hawk Shop and University Bookstore.
 This procedure simplifies the financial transaction, and helps to avoid possible copyright infringement.

-To request a new course fee or change/renew an existing course fee, the person with the course fee initiator role for the department initiates the request in MAUI.
+To request a new course fee or change/renew an existing course fee, the person with the course fee initiator role for the department initiates the request using the MAUI Course Fee Request Form.
 The request must include a budget detailing what costs will be covered by the fee and a revenue estimate based on projected enrollments.
 If changing an existing course fee, any existing account surplus or deficit should be explained.
-The request goes through workflow and must be reviewed and approved by the Administrative Home Department Executive Officer (DEO), Budget Officer, and Academic Dean, then forwarded to the Miscellaneous Fee Committee.
-The committee reviews each request and, if approved by a majority vote, forwards the fee request to the Executive Vice President & Provost and to the Senior Vice President & Treasurer for final approval.
+The request goes through workflow and must be reviewed and approved by the administrative home department executive officer (DEO), budget officer, and academic dean, then forwarded to the fee committee.
+The committee reviews each request and, if approved by a majority vote, forwards the fee request to the associate provost and to the senior vice president and treasurer for final approval.

-Workflow will notify the DEO, Budget Officer, and Academic Dean of the final disposition of the request and keep complete records of the justification for any fee approved.
+Workflow will notify the request initiator and the budget officer of the final disposition of the request and keep complete records of the justification for any fee approved.

 Deadlines for submitting a new course fee or modifying an existing course fee are: